Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reoart30/index.md

 Ginger and frankincense are the most effective essential oils for arthritis, both basil and eucalyptus are anti-inflammatory and analgesic, and orange is anti-inflammatory and calming.
 Turmeric is anti-inflammatory and lavender is a calmative.

 In areas of the body prone to arthritis, rub into the skin generously with a carrier oil.

-Alternatively, add 10 or 12 drops to a warm bath.
+For joint pain in multiple areas, add a few drops to a warm bath.

 This 30ml bottle contains 100% pure essential oils that can be used in a variety of ways, including: